nellaparedes/dollaride-demo/README.md

 ## Demo

-Download Expo App in your phone
+Download Expo App in your phone.

-Scan QR code in [published project page](https://expo.io/@nellaparedes/projects/dollaride) and open it in Expo App.
+Scan QR code in [published project page](https://expo.io/@nellaparedes/projects/dollaride) with your phone and open it with Expo App.